uchicago-dsi/climate-cabinet-campaign-finance-tracker/CONTRIBUTING.md

 - VS Code extensions are installed by default.
 This will allow us to use the Python Debugger, and lint and format documents with ruff automatically.

 To run a pipeline using the debugger, we will want to run the relevant file in the `scripts` directory.
 Open the desired file and click the python debugger icon in the left sidebar (a play button with a bug).
 Click the play button.
 Select current python file.

+## Adding a new state

+### Scraper

+Write a scraper in the scraper package, if it makes sense.
+If the data is available as only a bulk download, it is not worth it to write a scraper.
+Document the process for finding the bulk download (TODO: where) and save the bulk download somewhere publicly accessible.

+### Standardization

+To standardize state data, the finance.source.DataSource class is used.
+Each unique information source the state provides should be placed in a subclass of DataSource.
+A unique source of information is any file information is retrieved from with a consistent format.
+For example, Pennsylvannia provides campaign finance data in